AlibabaCloudDocs/smc/intl.en-US/User Guide/Step 2: Create and start a migration task.md

 -   On the Migration Tasks page, wait for the task to complete.
 When the status is **Finished**, the migration succeeded.
 You can then perform the following operations:
     1. Click the image link in the **Migration Result** column.
 On the Images page that appears, find the generated custom image.
     2. Use this custom image to create a pay-as-you-go ECS instance or replace the system disk to test whether the custom image runs properly.
-For more information about how to use a custom image to create an instance, see [../../../../dita-oss-bucket/SP\_2/DNECS19100341/EN-US\_TP\_9627.md\#](../../../../reseller.en-US/Instances/Create an instance/Create an instance by using a custom image.md#).
+For more information about how to use a custom image to create an instance, see [Create an instance by using a custom image](../../../../reseller.en-US/Instances/Create an instance/Create an instance by using a custom image.md#).
 For more information about how to replace a system disk, see [Replace the system disk \(non-public image\)](../../../../reseller.en-US/Block Storage/Block storage/Change the operating system/Replace the system disk (non-public image).md#).

         **Note:** You can use a custom image without data disks to replace the system disk of the instance.